fouadhusseini/whitepaper/README.md

-3. Standards and approaches powering API implementation
+<strong>3.
+Standards and approaches powering API implementation</strong>

 An API (Application Programming Interface) is a set of requirements that govern how one application can communicate and interact with another automatically.
 APIs can be divided into two main uses: